 Tip: To help your plants grow sturdy, place a small fan on low nearby.
 Or, lightly brush the tops of the plants with your hands a couple of times each day.

-Learn all about growing these unique tomatoes:
+Learn more about growing tomatoes:

 Additionally, this variety tends to die out before the end of the season.
 So, you will want to grow another variety to keep you supplied with fresh tomatoes all the way to the first fall frost.